robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 When a deeper suite structure is executed, showing all the test suite levels in the :name:`Statistics by Suite` table may make the table somewhat difficult to read.
-Bt default all suites are shown, but you can control this with the command line option :option:`--suitestatlevel` which takes the level of suites to show as an argument::
+By default all suites are shown, but you can control this with the command line option :option:`--suitestatlevel` which takes the level of suites to show as an argument::